fuzzylabs/matcha/docs/getting-started.md

 By default, Matcha will hide sensitive resource properties.
 If you need one of these properties, then you can add the `--show-sensitive` flag to your `get` command.

-# &#129309; Sharing Resources
+# &#129309; Sharing resources

 You'll notice that a configuration file is create as part of the provisioning process - it's called `matcha.config.json`.
-This file stores the information necessary for Matcha to link up to your provisioned resources.
+This file stores the information necessary for Matcha to identify the resource group and storage container that holds the details of the provisioned resources.

-To share these resources, you need to add this file to your project repository (GitHub or similar).
+When Matcha provision first runs, it creates a storage blob in Azure which holds details of the provisioned environment.
+For more detail, please see our [Inside Matcha > How does Matcha work](inside-matcha.md) section

+In order to access your provisioned resources, other users will need to ensure this configuration file exists locally, in the same directory where the file was originally created.
+We suggest that the matcha.config.json file be included within the project repository and shared using GitHub or similar repository hosting tools.
+The user will also have to:

+1. Set the active Azure subscription to the one that contains the resource group.
+2. Ensure they have access to both the resource group and the storage bucket.

-> Note: this file does not contain any sensitive information such as passwords or server endpoints.
+> Note: the shared file does not contain any sensitive information such as passwords or server endpoints.

 The other users that you're sharing the resources with will then need to ensure this configuration file exists locally, in the same directory where the file was originally created.